 Be Careful Making Statements

 After an accident, the other driver’s insurance company will contact you to get a statement.
 They will ask you how the accident occurred and may also inquire about your injuries.
 Before you make a statement, consult with your attorney.
 Remember that insurance company statements will be recorded and what you say could be used later to try to show that you had some portion of the blame for the accident.
+Also, to infer you were not hurt badly.
+Talk to an experienced personal injury attorney before giving any statement to an adjuster.

 Do Not Accept an Immediate Settlement Offer

 Insurance companies know that you are likely suffering financial hardship during this time and are more apt to accept a settlement.
 Keep in mind that you do not have to accept a settlement offer.
 In fact, the first offer is generally low and might not even cover your medical costs.
-If you cash the check, or agree to a settlement you will waive your right to take legal action in the future.
+If you cash the check or agree to a settlement you will waive your right to take legal action in the future.

 Get Legal Assistance